nus-cs2103-AY2021S1/ip/docs/README.md

 9. Display the existing list of friends

 ### Feature 1
 Add a new task to the current task list.
-A new task can be a ToDo, Deadline (with a fixed deadline) or an event.
+A new task can be a Tasks.ToDo, Tasks.Deadline (with a fixed deadline) or an event.

 ### Feature 2